 The plans for expanding the Apex Community Center and creating the Apex Senior Center are in the last stages of review by the Town’s Technical Review Committee and various outside agencies.
 Barnhill Construction has been selected as the General Contractor / Construction Manager at Risk for the project and staff is meeting with them on a regular basis as we attempt to finalize the design and construction documents for the project to make sure that the project is delivered to the citizens of Apex in the most efficient and cost effective way possible.

-Currently, a groundbreaking is scheduled for September 5th at 5:00 pm.
-Site work should begin before the end of the year.
-In addition, the Town and Smith-Sinnett and Associates are working with Barnhill Construction to assure that the current Community Center, the Apex Town Hall, and the Town Hall Campus experience as little disruption as possible during construction.
+Site work should begin in mid-November 2019.
+Town staff and Smith-Sinnett and Associates are working with Barnhill Construction to assure that the current Community Center, the Apex Town Hall, and the Town Hall Campus experience as little disruption as possible during construction.

 When completed, the facility will include additional gathering, class room, and instructional areas that will allow the Town to significantly expand its offerings for seniors and those with special needs.
 When not being utilized for senior and special needs programming, the facility will be available for rentals and programming for all ages.
 In addition to funding from the 2017 Parks Bond, the Town has secured $100,000 from the State of North Carolina Revitalization and Economic Development Program to help fund the project.